guybedford/systemjs-webpack-plugin/README.md

 Also supports configuring SystemJS to automatically load Webpack chunks on-demand when `System.import` is called to lazy load modules.

+_This is an experimental integration project, without any support guarantees yet._

 Example Configuration
 ---